Case Study

 • Project: thegymnasium.com

-• Topics: UX Design, Accessibility, Performance, Eleventy (static site generator), Open edX (open-source online learning platform), Design Systems
+• Topics: UX Design, UX Writing, Accessibility, Performance, Eleventy (static site generator), Open edX (open-source online learning platform), Design Systems

 Impact at a Glance

-• ✅ Zero-downtime platform relaunch in 2025 → Ensured uninterrupted learning for 160,000 students and preserved platform credibility
+• Zero-issue platform relaunch in 2025 → Ensured uninterrupted learning for 160,000 learners and preserved platform credibility

 Crafting the User Experience